 When required, the poles will be transported directly to the work location.
 All poles will be provided pretreated.
+Material to be used for the construction of the overhead lines will come from the ESB storage yard at Kilteel by way of just-in-time deliveries.

 Guidelines stated at the beginning of this section will be adhered to, thus ensuring that the impact on the water environment during the construction phase of the proposed line route is minimised.
-In particular, the ESB Networks Construction and Environmental Management Plan, which sets out methods for minimising the environmental risks associated with construction works, will be referred to in the planning of any construction works in the vicinity of watercourses.
+In particular, the ESB Networks CEMP, which sets out methods for minimising the environmental risks associated with construction works, will be referred to in the planning of any construction works in the vicinity of watercourses.